lenadroid/airflow-azure/article/Airflow-Steps.md

 ### Service Accounts for scheduler and workers

-*******
+To allow certain processes perform certain tasks, there is a notion of [Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
+For example, we'd like to make sure Airflow scheduler is able to programmatically create, view, and manage pod resources for workers.
+To ensure this is possible, we need to create a Service Account for each component we want to grant certain priviliges to.
+Later, we can associate the Service Accounts with Cluster Roles by using Cluster Rolebindings.

 Definition of Scheduler Service Account is in the [`scheduler-serviceaccount.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/scheduler/scheduler-serviceaccount.yaml) file on GitHub.
 Definition of Worker Service Account is in the [`worker-serviceaccount.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/workers/worker-serviceaccount.yaml) file on GitHub.

 Create the service accounts:
 ```bash